stijn-dejongh/lovecraft_public_domain/manuscript/electric_executioner.md

 he were a genuine electrician.
 Description of his own invention was clearly a congenial task for him, and I saw he was not as impatient as before.
 The hopeful grey of dawn glimmered red through the windows before he wound up, and I felt at last that my chance of escape had really become tangible.

 But he, too, saw the dawn, and began glaring wildly again.
 He knew the train was due in Mexico City at five, and would certainly force quick action unless I could override all his judgment with engrossing ideas.
 As he rose with a determined air, setting the battery on the seat beside the open valise, I reminded him that I had not made the needed sketch; and asked him to hold the headpiece so that I could draw it near the battery.
 He complied and resumed his seat, with many admonitions to me to hurry.
 After another moment I paused for some information, asking him how the victim was placed for execution, and how his presumable struggles were overcome.

-  "Why, " he replied, "the criminal is securely strapped to a post.
+_"Why"_, he replied, _"the criminal is securely strapped to a post.
 It does not matter how much he tosses his head, for the helmet fits tightly and draws even closer when the current comes on.
-We turn the switch gradually--you see it here, a carefully arranged affair with a rheostat. "
+We turn the switch gradually--you see it here, a carefully arranged affair with a rheostat."_

 A new idea for delay occurred to me as the tilled fields and increasingly frequent houses in the dawnlight outside told of our approach to the capital at last.

-  "But, " I said, "I must draw the helmet in place on a human head as well as beside the battery.
+_"But"_, I said, _"I must draw the helmet in place on a human head as well as beside the battery.
 Can't you slip it on yourself a moment so that I can sketch you with it?
-The papers as well as the officials will want all this, and they are strong on completeness. "
+The papers as well as the officials will want all this, and they are strong on completeness."_

 I had, by chance, made a better shot than I had planned; for at my mention of the press the madman's eyes lit up afresh.

-  "The papers?
+_"The papers?
 Yes--damn them, you can make even the papers give me a hearing!
 They all laughed at me and wouldn't print a word.
 Here, you, hurry up!
-We've not a second to lose! "
+We've not a second to lose!"_

 He had slipped the headpiece on and was watching my flying pencil avidly.
 The wire mesh gave him a grotesque, comic look as he sat there with nervously twitching hands.

-  "Now, curse 'em, they'll print pictures!
+_"Now, curse 'em, they'll print pictures!
 I'll revise your sketch if you make any blunders--must be accurate at any cost.
 Police will find you afterward--they'll tell how it works.
 Associated Press item--back up your letter--immortal fame. . . .
-Hurry, I say--hurry, confound you! "
+Hurry, I say--hurry, confound you!"_

 The train was lurching over the poorer roadbed near the city and we swayed disconcertingly now and then.
 With this excuse I managed to break the pencil again, but of course the maniac at once handed me my own which he had sharpened.
 My first batch of ruses was about used up, and I felt that I should have to submit to the headpiece in a moment.
 We were still a good quarter-hour from the terminal, and it was about time for me to divert my companion to his religious side and spring the divine prophecy.

 Mustering up my scraps of Nahuan-Aztec mythology, I suddenly threw down pencil and paper and commenced to chant.

-  "Iä!
+_"Iä!
 Iä!
 Tloquenahuaque, Thou Who Art All In Thyself!
 Thou too, Ipalnemoan, By Whom We Live!
 I hear, I hear!
 I see, I see!
 Serpent-bearing Eagle, hail!
 A message!
 A message!
-Huitzilopotchli, in my soul echoes thy thunder! "
+Huitzilopotchli, in my soul echoes thy thunder!"_

 At my intonations the maniac stared incredulously through his odd mask, his handsome face shewn in a surprise and perplexity which quickly changed to alarm.
 His mind seemed to go blank a moment, and then to recrystallise in another pattern.
 Raising his hands aloft, he chanted as if in a dream.

-  "Mictlanteuctli, Great Lord, a sign!
+_"Mictlanteuctli, Great Lord, a sign!
 A sign from within thy black cave!
 Iä!
 Tonatiuh-Metztli!
 Cthulhutl!
-Command, and I serve! "
+Command, and I serve!"_

 Now in all this responsive gibberish there was one word which struck an odd chord in my memory.
 Odd, because it never occurs in any printed account of Mexican mythology, yet had been overheard by me more than once as an awestruck whisper amongst the peons in my own firm's Tlaxcala mines.
 It seemed to be part of an exceedingly secret and ancient ritual;